 Variety and Challenge

-Introducing variation keeps training engaging.
+Bringing in some variation keeps training engaging.
+Examples:

 - New event variations